lfurzewaddock/JumpStart/README.md

 Do you want to verify your tests work in the browser?
 That's also supported out of the box.

+ESLint is configured as a Webpack loader ([eslint-loader](https://github.com/webpack-contrib/eslint-loader) accepts [ESLint CLIEngine](https://eslint.org/docs/developer-guide/nodejs-api#cliengine) options), so when Webpack runs, the source code is linted before Webpack will bundle it, forcing you to fix any issues, rather than ignoring them.

 The provided `npm` commands will watch your source and automatically reload your tests so feedback is __automatic__ and __fast__, just like it should be.

 ## Usage